 The materials that are currently used in growing media are not sustainable.
 Peat and stone wool are not renewable and the production of stone wool is energy-demanding as well.
 Although peat has many advantages for use in growing media, its extraction from pristine peatlands threatens these sensitive ecosystems and carbon sinks, meanwhile resulting in increased emissions of greenhouse gases.

 By optimizing waste pretreatment and processing techniques, the goal of the project is to prove the feasibility of 4 valorisation chains for producing innovative materials for soilless cultivation, via pilot tests and collaborative platforms.
 This will save resources (less fossil fuel use, reduced application of chemical plant protection products and fertilizers, among others) and will drastically reduce CO2 emissions from greenhouse horticulture.
-ILVO as lead partner will focus on the potential of biochar, chitin and plant fibers in sustainable growing media.
+ILVO as lead partner focuses on the potential of biochar, chitin and plant fibers in sustainable growing media.